Skip to content

 Shipping Settings

-Exclude from free shipping - when a free shipping threshold is enabled in a shipping method and activated at checkout, this product will still have a shipping cost calculated by the shipping method, while the rest of the order ships for free.
+• Exclude from free shipping - when a free shipping threshold is enabled in a shipping method and activated at checkout, this product will still have a shipping cost calculated by the shipping method, while the rest of the order qualifies for free shipping.

-Always ship for free - no shipping cost will ever be calculated for this product, regardless of the shipping method threshold settings.
+• Always ship for free - no shipping cost will ever be applied to this product, regardless of the shipping method or free shipping threshold settings.

-Let's say you have a custom service shipping method with a basic shipping rate table:
+For example, let's say you have a custom service shipping method with the following rate table:

-In addition, you've enabled a free shipping threshold for orders that exceed $100.00 in value.
+You’ve also enabled a free shipping threshold for orders over $100.00 (before tax).

 Free Shipping vs. Zero-Cost Shipping

-However, if you’re offering free shipping by using a zero-cost row in your rate table, the product’s free shipping eligibility setting will be ignored.
-That’s because our system treats a zero-cost rate row as an actual cost - not a threshold.
-As a result, products set to ‘Exclude from free shipping’ will not be excluded from the zero-cost calculation.
+However, if you’re offering free shipping by using a zero-cost rate row on a rate table, the product’s free shipping eligibility setting will be ignored.
+This is because the system treats a zero-cost rate row as a cost, not a threshold.
+As a result, products set to ‘Exclude from free shipping’ will still be included in the zero-cost calculation.

-Additional shipping settings are available for HS codes, zone exclusion and custom shipping costs.
-These settings are not required.
+Additional shipping settings are available for zone exclusion and custom shipping costs.
+These settings are optional.

-Do not ship to regions (zone exclusion) ensures that a product can never be shipped to a specific zone.
-This is useful if you want to block checkout for products that can’t be delivered to certain locations - without needing to manage it through Scenario conditions.
+• Do not ship to regions (zone exclusion) ensures that a product can never be shipped to a specific zone.
+This is useful if you want to block checkout for products that can’t be delivered to certain locations without the need to manage it through Scenario conditions.

-If you're not using Zonos, don't need to restrict products from certain zones or require custom shipping costs for products, skip ahead to Additional Pieces.
+If you don't need to exclude products from certain zones or add custom shipping costs, skip ahead to Variants.

 1. Click Show additional shipping settings.

-You can exclude specific products from shipping to certain zones if they are restricted or controlled items, or if shipping costs to those zones are prohibitively high.
-While it’s possible to manage these restrictions using a combination of Scenario conditions and shipping method settings, handling them at the product level is often more efficient - especially if you sell a mix of products, some of which have no regional restrictions.
+You can exclude specific products from shipping to certain zones if they are restricted items, controlled goods, or if shipping to those zones is too costly.
+While it’s possible to manage these restrictions through a combination of Scenario conditions and shipping method settings, excluding zones at the product level is often more efficient, especially if you sell a mix of products, some of which have no regional limitations.

-For example, if you’re a Canadian-based business that ships both domestically and to the United States, but a few of your products can’t legally or cost-effectively cross the border, you can simply exclude the US zone for those items.
-This ensures customers in the US won’t be able to purchase restricted products.
+For example, if you’re a Canadian-based business shipping both within Canada and to the US, but a few of your products can’t legally or affordably be shipped across the border, you can simply exclude the 'USA' zone for those items.
+This prevents US customers from purchasing restricted products.

-If there’s a zone not currently assigned to any shipping methods - like the default ‘Rest of World’ zone - there’s no need to exclude products from it unless you plan to use that zone later.
-Since it’s not linked to any shipping methods, no rates will be calculated and customers in that unused zone won’t be able to check out.
+If a zone isn’t currently assigned to any shipping methods, like the default ‘Rest of World’ zone, there’s no need to exclude products from it unless you plan to use that zone later.
+Since it isn’t tied to any shipping methods, no shipping rates will be calculated, and customers in that zone won’t be able to check out.

-1. Select one or more zones you want to exclude for the product.
-When a zone is selected, customers with a shipping address in that zone won’t be able to complete checkout unless they remove the product from their cart.
+1. Select one or more zones you want the product excluded from.
+If a customer’s shipping address falls within a selected zone, they won’t be able to complete checkout unless the product is removed from their cart.

 Each product should be able to ship to at least one zone.

 Each product can have its own custom shipping cost.
-You can apply the same cost to all zones or set different costs for each zone, depending on your needs.
-These custom prices only apply when the product is purchased by customers in the selected zones.
-If a zone is left blank, no custom shipping cost will be applied for that product - instead, shipping will be calculated using the rates from the shipping methods assigned to that zone.
+You can apply the same custom cost to all zones or set different costs for each zone, depending on your needs.
+These custom rates only apply when the product is purchased by customers in the selected zones.
+If a zone is left blank, no custom shipping cost will be applied for that product.
+Shipping will instead be calculated using the rates from the shipping methods assigned to that zone.

-Custom shipping costs can be blended with or override the rates calculated by shipping methods when those products are part of an order.
-You can control how custom shipping costs interact with shipping method rates using the Custom Shipping Blending settings found in the Optional Settings section of any shipping method.
+Custom shipping costs can be blended with or override the rates from shipping methods when those products are included in an order.
+You can control how custom shipping costs interact with shipping method rates using the Custom Shipping Blending settings, which are found in the optional settings section near the bottom of any shipping method.

 1. Enter the product’s custom shipping cost for one or more zones.